rabbitmq/rabbitmq-delayed-message-exchange/README.md

 _it will be slower_ than using the actual exchange.
 If you don't need to delay messages, then use the actual exchange.

 ## Limitations

+Delayed messages are stored in a Mnesia table (also see Limitations below) with a single disk replica on the current node.
+They will survive a node restart.
+While timer(s) that triggered scheduled delivery are not persisted, it will be re-initialised during plugin activation on node start.
+Obviously, only having one copy of a scheduled message in a cluster means that losing that node or disabling the plugin on it will lose the messages residing on that node.

 This plugin was created with disk nodes in mind.
 RAM nodes are currently unsupported and adding support for them is not a priority (if you aren't sure what RAM nodes are and whether you need to use them, you almost certainly don't).

+The plugin only performs one attempt at publishing each message but since publishing is local, in practice the only issue that may prevent delivery is the lack of queues (or bindings) to route to.

-Mandatory flag is not supported by this exchange: we cannot be sure that at the future publishing point in time
+Closely related to the above, the mandatory flag is not supported by this exchange: we cannot be sure that at the future publishing point in time

  * there is at least one queue we can route to
  * the original connection is still around to send a `basic.return` to